 Little Big Bang

-This project sought to develop a new role and a new conception for the arts in Early Years – that of a resident, lead creative practitioner working across and within the organisations serving both the arts and young children and their families.
-The aim of the research was to explore and develop the role by employing systematic processes that sought to understand the issues, priorities, challenges and rewards that characterise the role.
-Download the final Little Big Bang project report below.
+LBB sought to develop a new role and a new conception for the arts in Early Years – that of a resident, lead creative practitioner working with organisations serving both the arts and young children and their families.
+Download the final project report here.